system76/docs/_articles/graphics-switch-ubuntu.md

 ---
 layout: article
-title: Switching Graphics in Ubuntu
+title: Graphics switching (Ubuntu)
 description: >
-   How to switch between integrated, NVIDIA, and Hybrid graphics
+   How to use systems with switchable graphics
 keywords:
   - System76
   - Ubuntu